 Using a juicer sometimes takes more time and can also be messy.
 Food preparation takes longer for masticating juicers, and individual parts of the juicer need to be washed separately.

 Depending on how smooth you like your juice, removing excess pulp from freshly made juices takes even more time to filter, either by using a strainer or a cheesecloth.
-Not to forget that removing this pulp also lowers the nutritional value of the juice.
+Not to forget that removing this pulp also lowers the fiber content of the juice.

 Another essential reason why blending is a better idea is that it reduces food waste.
 Removing and throwing out the pulp (if you don’t use it in cooking, or composting) creates a lot of edible waste.
 Using a Vitamix can reduce this disadvantage.

 So, if you don’t want to invest in two different appliances, owning a Vitamix can give you the advantages of both a blender and a juicer.

 The tool will act as two-in-one and will save you money and space in your kitchen.

 How to Juice With a Vitamix